nielsenjared/nielsenjared.github.io/content/blog/algorithm-selection-sort/index.md

 ```

 That’s our general outline.
-We know our input conditions, TODO, and our output requirements, TODO, and our goal is to TODO.

-* our input conditions (an unsorted array)

-* our output requirements (a sorted array)

-* our goal is to organize the elements in the array in ascending, or non-descending, order, starting with the smallest elements first
+We know our input conditions, an unsorted array, and our output requirements, a sorted array, and our goal is to organize the elements in the array in ascending, or non-descending, order, starting with the smallest elements first.

 Let’s make a plan!